 Connect the rudder cable rod end to the right of the tab at the top of the pilot's side right rudder pedal (circled in yellow at right) and secure with an AN4-6A bolt through the pedal tab then an AN960-416L flat washer and then the rod end followed by an AN960-516 flat washer and Nyloc nut.
 Tighten the Nyloc nut to safety and mark with TorqueSeal.
 Fit the notched saddle clamp over the outer rudder cable.
-Position the outer cable so that it runs in a smooth a line as possible from the cable entry cut-out in the console to the rudder pedal tab and then mark and drill the $2 \times 3/16$ " holes through the clamp and console (circled in green at right).
+Position the outer cable so that it runs in a smooth a line as possible from the cable entry cut-out in the console to the rudder pedal tab and then mark and drill the 2 x 3/16" holes through the clamp and console (circled in green at right).

-Clamp the outer cable to the console with the notched saddle clamp and backing plate and a layer plate packer and secure the clamp in place with 2 x AN3 bolts and flat washers fitted from the inside of the console and Nyloc nuts with flat washers under them.

-Tighten the nuts to safety and mark each with TorqueSeal.
+Clamp the outer cable to the console with the notched saddle clamp and backing plate and secure the clamp in place with 2 x AN3 bolts fitted from the inside of the console and Nyloc nuts with flat washers under them.
+Tighten the nuts to safety and mark with TorqueSeal.